 Although hampered initially by a downturn in federal budget support, Shank forged ahead to reorganize the staff and consolidate, rationalize, and automate operations and collections, thereby creating a unified system with central support services and a union catalog.
 SIL began using OCLC and switched from Dewey to the LC classification system.
 By 1977 when Shank left for a prestigious university system, the quality and research value of the scientific collections were recognized nationally, and the Association of Research Libraries, whose members comprised the most prestigious research and national libraries in the United States, invited SIL to join.
 Subsequently, SIL won a permanent seat on the executive board of the Federal Libraries and Information Centers Coordinating Committee.

-While SIL's primary mission has always been to support the research and information needs of SI staff and affiliates, in the 1990s the Libraries embraced the growing Smithsonian emphasis on education and outreach and worked hard to make its collections more visible and useful to a growing public constituency.
+While Smithsonian Libraries' primary mission has always been to support the research and information needs of Smithsonian staff and affiliates, in the 1990s the Libraries embraced the growing Smithsonian emphasis on education and outreach and worked hard to make its collections more visible and useful to a growing public constituency.
 At the same time, it shared with other libraries the fiscal constraints fueled by rising serials prices and automation costs, combined with static or reduced budgets.
-Like its sister institutions, the SIL incorporated the electronic world into its collections and activities and used the Internet as a vehicle for sharing its collections and services.
+Like its sister institutions, the Libraries incorporated the electronic world into its collections and activities and used the Internet as a vehicle for sharing its collections and services.

-In the 1980s, the Smithsonian began to acquire several significant new artifact collections, which prompted new museums covering the fields of African art, philately and postal history, and the American Indian, each requiring a new branch library under the SIL umbrella.
+In the 1980s, the Smithsonian began to acquire several significant new artifact collections, which prompted new museums covering the fields of African art, philately and postal history, and the American Indian, each requiring a new branch library under the Smithsonian Libraries umbrella.

 Shank's successor, Robert Maloy (1979-1987), implemented the Libraries' first online public access catalog in 1985 and embarked on a decade-long project of retrospective conversion and arrearage cataloging.
-Staff completed the project in 1999 with records for 97 percent of SIL holdings available on the Internet through the Smithsonian Institution Research Information System (SIRIS).
-With a gift of 10,000 scientific rare books and manuscripts from the Burndy LIbrary in 1976, the Smithsonian created the Dibner Library of the History of Science and Technology.
+Staff completed the project in 1999 with records for 97 percent of Smithsonian Libraries holdings available on the Internet through the Smithsonian Institution Research Information System (SIRIS).
+With a gift of 10,000 scientific rare books and manuscripts from the Burndy Library in 1976, the Smithsonian created the Dibner Library of the History of Science and Technology.
 In 2002, the Joseph F. Cullman 3rd Library of Natural History became the second large rare book repository when it opened in the National Museum of Natural History.
 A New Media Office, organized in 2001, operates an imaging center that produces electronic editions of rare scientific works and other specialized collections for use on the Internet.
-Since 1991, the SIL Exhibition Gallery has featured SIL volumes in thematic exhibitions ranging from the history of ballooning to the works of John James Audubon, world's fairs, science and the artist's book, and building the Panama Canal.
-In May 2002, SIL opened "Odyssey in Print: Adventures in Smithsonian Libraries" to showcase the breadth and depth of its rate, unusual , and attractive holdings.
+Since 1991, the Smithsonian Libraries Exhibition Gallery has featured our volumes in thematic exhibitions ranging from the history of ballooning to the works of John James Audubon, world's fairs, science and the artist's book, and building the Panama Canal.
+In May 2002, SIL opened "Odyssey in Print: Adventures in Smithsonian Libraries" to showcase the breadth and depth of its rare, unusual, and attractive holdings.
 Each exhibition is accompanied by an online version.

-Director Barbara J. Smith (1989-1997) paved the way for SIL's participation in the Smithsonian's first capital campaign.
-Current Director Nancy E. Gwinn expanded SIL's outreach by creating the SIL Board to assist with fund-raising and the Spencer Baird Society, a vehicle for donor recognition and annual giving.
-The SI Libraries has embraced the Institution's new emphasis, as the world's largest museum and research complex, on expanding its educational outreach to encompass the nation in the 21st century.
+Director Barbara J. Smith (1989-1997) paved the way for the Libraries' participation in the Smithsonian's first capital campaign.
+Current Director Nancy E. Gwinn expanded our outreach by creating the Smithsonian Libraries Advisory Board to assist with fund-raising and the Spencer Baird Society, a vehicle for donor recognition and annual giving.
+The Libraries has embraced the Institution's new emphasis, as the world's largest museum and research complex, on expanding its educational outreach to encompass the nation in the 21st century.

 –Nancy E. Gwinn, 2007